Special Events Planning

 For marriage license information, please call 912-652-7267 or fax 912-652-7262 or visit the Chatham County Probate Court, which is located at the Courthouse (133 Montgomery St., Room 509, Savannah, GA 31401).

-A special event application is required for an event that is open to the public (i.e. festival, parade, fireworks, race), and/or requires city services (i.e. parking, public safety needs, vending).
+A special event application is required for an event that is open to the public (i.e. festival, parade, fireworks, race), and/or requires city services (i.e. traffic/parking control, public safety needs, vending).
 Consideration of special event applications is on a first come, first served basis and may take up to sixty (60) days.Details are included within the following forms that must be completed and submitted for consideration:

 The City of Tybee Island requires persons engaged in filming, videotaping, motion picture production, and still photography that is for commercial use within city limits to obtain permission through the application process.
 Use of the beach, a city park, and/or city owned building require a separate application (noted to the left) for approval.
+If you are filming on the beach you will need both a beach and film permit.

 The time frame for review and approval of request to undertake any production activity is dependent on the scope of activity.